evermeer/EVCloudKitDao/README.md

 - [UzysAssetsPickerController](https://github.com/uzysjung/UzysAssetsPickerController) - Alternative UIImagePickerController , You can take a picture with camera and choose multiple photos and videos
 - [VIPhotoView](https://github.com/vitoziv/VIPhotoView) - View a photo with simple and basic interactive gesture
 - [SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch) - Adds try-catch support for Swift

+Besides these the dependency to EVCloudKitDao has been skipped by just using the classes directly
+- [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) - Simplified access to Apple's CloudKit

 ## Using EVCloudKitDao or EVCloudKitData in your own App